HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-scope.md

 ### Viewing The Schema

-1. Hover over the "HCL DOMINO REST API" collection name and click on the ellipsis (three dots).
+1. Hover over the "Domino-REST-API-NewDB" collection name and click on the ellipsis (three dots).
 Select "Add Request" Change the request to "GET" method.
 2. Name the request "get schema" and click "Save".
 3. Set the URL as "&#123;&#123;SETUP_HOST&#125;&#125;/schema?configName=customers&nsfPath=customers.nsf".
 4. On the Headers tab, add a HTTP request header called "Authorization" with the value "&#123;&#123;bearer&#125;&#125;".
 This maps to the bearer collection variable we set from the "authenticate" request.